Born: 1892, Ipswich.

 Sidney Charles Bugg, 7, born Ipswich.

-Arthur’s brother Sidney Charles Bugg, died in the Second World War, on the 30th May 1943, at Burma.
-He was a Private, 5828171, in the 4th Battalion, Suffolk Regiment.
+Arthur’s brother Sidney Charles Bugg, died in the Second World War.
+A Japanese PoW at Songkurai No. 2 Camp.
+He had worked on the Thailand – Burma Railway.
+Sidney died from Cholera on the 30th May 1943, aged 40.
+He was a Private, service number 5828171, of the 4th battalion of the Suffolk Regiment.
+After the war he was laid to rest at Thanbyuzayat War Cemetery, Myanmar.

-Arthur is also remembered on Holy Trinity church Memorial, Ipswich.
+Arthur is also remembered on the war memorial at Holy Trinity Church, Ipswich.

 Suffolk Regiment, 2nd Battalion: